EGoms/4474-Project/README.md

 # 4474-Project

 # Git commands

-git clone <git or https link> (download the repo)
+git clone \<git or https link\> (download the repo)

-git branch -a (see all the branches)

-git fetch --all (fetch all the changes)

-git pull (pull the changes to your local copy of the branch)
+## Branching
+See all the branches: `git branch -a`

+Change to a branch: `git checkout branchname`

-git checkout -t origin/branchname (create a local tracking copy of remote branch)
+Create a local copy of remote branch: `git checkout -t origin/branchname`

-git checkout -b branchname (create a new branch off of whatever branch you are on)

-git add <file> (add file to be committed)

-git commit -m "" <message> (write a commit message)

-git push (push the changes to whatever branch you are on)
+Create a new branch locally: `git checkout -b branchname`

+Deleting a local branch: `git branch -d branchname`

+Deleting a branch on the remote: `git push --delete origin branchname`

+## Changes
+Get all changes from remote: `git fetch --all`

+Pull the changes from remote to local branch: `git pull` (can get more specific `git pull origin main`)

+Add a file that has changes: `git add \<file\>`

+Commit the file: `git commit -m "\<message\>"`

+Push the changes to the remote: `git push` (can get more specific `git push origin main`)

-git push -u origin branchname (first time pushing changes to a new branch do this to set up remote tracking)
+First time pushing a local branch to remote: `git push -u origin branchname`

-git branch -d branchname (deletes branchname locally)

-git push --delete origin branchname (deletes branch on remote)
+# Starting python server

+For python3: python -m http.server <port>
+For python2: python -m SimpleHTTPServer